jsaikali/cs1110-lab-FAQ/README.md

 ### So, if I am finished with the lab I'm supposed to be working on (due next time), can I leave?
 Sure!
 Have a great day.

+### Who are the lab staff members?
+Joanna is your Lab Instructor (TA), and your Consultants are:
+- Rachel, Ellie, Al for Section 206
+- Yunus, Chris, Ryan, Vianca for Section 218
+All staff members are happy to help you with your lab questions!

+### Who do I talk to about grading issues / extensions?
+Note that we do not give extensions freely, unless there truly is an extenuating circumstance.
+Only Joanna can grant extensions and handle grading issues.
+Joanna cannot grant extensions for Assignments - only for Labs.
+If you have a personal grading/extension question offline or during lab, be sure to discuss it with Joanna.

 ### Do labs count towards my course grade?
 Labs are not factored into your final score for the class, but if you miss more than 2 labs we reserve the right to dock your final letter grade for the course.
 That being said, I would definitely recommend doing all your labs, because they prepare you for the assignments which do count towards your grade!